-Portion/Yield:Makes 15 small two bite muffins or 6–8 large muffins
+Portion/Yield:Makes 15 smaller (canapé-size) muffins or 6–8 large muffins

-The warm aroma of melting cheese mixed with smoky bacon is enough to make anyone salivate.
-These muffins are easy and quick to make and is ideal for a special breakfast or serves as finger food at a drinks party.
-They also make a delicious lunch box alternative to ordinary sandwiches.
+The delicious aroma of warm melting cheese mixed with smoked bacon is enough to make anyone salivate.
+These fabulous muffins are quick and easy to make and are ideal for a special breakfast or served as finger food at a drinks party.
+They also make a delicious lunchbox alternative to ordinary sandwiches.

 The polenta gives these muffins a slightly crunchy and light texture.
-Sometimes I change the flavours and use ingredients that are in the fridge.
-Try chopped semi-dried tomatoes and goats cheese or Kalamata olives and Feta cheese for a alternative option.
+Sometimes I change the flavours and use ingredients that are in the fridge like chopped semi-dried tomatoes and goat’s cheese or Kalamata olives and feta cheese, for a tasty change.

-I am a great believer that cooks should use their own initiative to adjust recipes and experiment with different flavours.
-However I have made the classic mistake with this particular recipe in the past where I have tried to add too many alternative ingredients and made the muffins too greasy or heavy.
-Feel free to experiment but do remember that less is more.
-It’s easy to over complicate flavours and it can ruin your dish completely.
-Bear in mind that if you exchange the cheese use a cheese with a similar texture as it could make the muffins too wet if the cheese is too runny.
+I am a great believer that cooks should use their own initiative to adjust recipes and experiment with different flavours, so I would often encourage you to do the same.
+However, with this particular recipe, I have made the classic mistake of trying to add too many alternative ingredients, resulting in muffins that are either too greasy or too heavy.
+So feel free to experiment, but do remember that less is often more.
+It’s easy to over-complicate flavours and it can ruin your dish completely.
+Bear in mind that if you use a different cheese to mine, then use one with a similar texture, otherwise it might make the muffins too wet if the cheese becomes too runny when melted.

 Ingredients & Method

 - 100g (cooked weight), smoked back bacon, cooked, cooled, chilled and chopped into small pieces

 - 1 tablespoon chopped fresh mixed soft herbs (such as chives, parsley and basil)

 - a grinding or two of black pepper

 - 1 large egg